Compressed Index with Construction in Compressed Space: Construction

 When the value $\mathsf{v}(v)$ of $v\in\lvec{T}_\circ$ changes, we should update all structures $V_z$ containing it.
 To do it efficiently, we store in $v$ as many copies of $v$ as there are points of the form $(z,v)$ in $P$, each with its own $\mathsf{v}(v)$ and they all are in the ordered linked list with all nodes of $T_\circ$.
 This does not change the algorithm or space bounds.
 Let $v$ correspond to a point $(z,v) \in P$.
 In each parent $z'$ of $z$ in $T_\circ$, we update $V_{z'}$, which takes $O(\log\log n)$ time (to find whether the old value $\mathsf{v}(v)$ is present in $V_{z'}$ and to update it); $O((\log\log n)^2)$ time overall.
 Since the numbers $\mathsf{v}(\cdot)$ change at most $O(n)$ times in total, the time for all updates is $O(n(\log\log n)^2)$.

-\textbf{Removed blocks.} Some levels can remove blocks: blocks $B_i,\ldots,B_j$ on level $2k + 1$ or $B_1$ on level $2k$.
-Any block $B$ in $J$ that is not the leftmost block with identifier $\id(B)$ has no children and stores a pointer to the leftmost copy of $B$.
-By Lemma~\ref{lem:leftmost}, the leftmost blocks cannot be removed from $J$.
-Hence, no ``cleanup'' is needed after removing blocks.
-Also, $A_L$ and $A_R$ need no changes since their blocks contain links only to undeletable leftmost blocks.
+\textbf{Removed blocks.} Blocks $B_i,\ldots,B_j$ on level $2k + 1$ or $B_1$ on level $2k$ can be removed.
+Non-leftmost blocks in $J$ have no children and store pointers to their leftmost copies, which, by Lemma~\ref{lem:leftmost}, cannot be removed.
+Hence, no ``cleanup'' is needed after removing blocks; $A_L$ and $A_R$ need no changes since their blocks contain links only to undeletable leftmost blocks.

 \textbf{Correctness.} The described algorithm exactly corresponds to the construction of the hierarchy $H$ from Section~\ref{sec:blocks} and it applies all rules 1--4 whenever possible and parses ranges of children blocks into subranges whenever possible.
 Hence, it indeed produces $J$.